A-safarji/MTA-EDA/README.md

 ### Objective and Goal:

 Optimize the stations that led to dangerously-crowded trains and crowds.
-* Finding the overall busiest stations and quitest.
+* Find the busiest and quitest stations.
-* Finding none traffic trains to support other stations.
+* Find demand of passengers across all stations and further optimize the avaliablity of trains to busy stations.
-* Finding time period of day with highest traffic and crowds per station.
-* Finding the best time for buses to support if trains out of capacity.
+* Discover the impact of rush hour on trains and passenger experience. <!--time period of day with highest traffic and crowds per station * Observe the best time for buses to support if trains out of capacity..-->

 #### Data Description:
 * MTA Turnstile Data:
 Data obtained from [MTA Turnstile](http://web.mta.info/developers/turnstile.html).